+Keep on reading for some of the best ELL listening activities, along with tips and tricks for English learners to improve their listening skills.
+ELL listening activities ESL Listening Activities and Games.
 How to Create Free Professional Newsletters in Minutes.
 There are a lot of free options available to anyone who wants to create a professional looking newsletter.

 8 fun ways to practice presentations!
 Every day, people find themselves in the tricky situation of presenting to an audience.

 Stakes are often high with not only the individual’s but also the organisation’s risk at stake.
 Presentations serve a multitude of purposes: to instruct or persuade the audience, to relay (un)pleasant news, propose a course of action or perhaps help influence a major decision.
 It’s therefore no surprise that pre-service learners of English are often required to complete presentation training classes in English.
 I found myself teaching presentation skills on a logistics course at a university this semester where I had previously only taught academic writing.
 Presentations - Preparation 4.
 Can you name the 3 most important things when giving any presentation?

 I have done it with a few different classes and found this to be the most fun and interesting way to teach the students about adverts.
 Lesson aim.To learn vocabulary related to advertising.
 To be able to talk about adverts.Time.50 minutesWhat you need.Adverts presentation.
 (To watch the adverts just click on the link in the ppt) Internet connection.What to do.Activity one.
 7 FREE ESL Advertising/marketing Powerpoint presentations, exercises.
 The Careers of the Founders - Fleximize.
 Business English Making Appointments Lesson.
 Making appointment.
 6 Storytelling Apps That Get English Language Learners Talking.

 Soon you will be standing at the head of a room full of new faces.
 The University of Manchester - in our own words.
 Take a Virtual Tour of Cal Poly Pomona!
 Plotagon Is A Free & Simple Tool For Creating Animations.
 15+ Resources to Inspire Writing with Digital Prompts.
-Included in the Digital Tips Advent Calendar and part of the Effective Technology Integration category “The pages are still blank, but there is a miraculous feeling of the words being there, written in invisible ink and clamoring to become visible.” ~ Vladimir Nabakov One of my favorite activities with my students was having them keep daily journals.
+Included in the Digital Tips Advent Calendar and part of the Effective Technology Integration category “The pages are still blank, but there is a miraculous feeling of the words being there, written in invisible ink and clamoring to become visible.” ~ Vladimir Nabakov.
+Using Photos in EFL Classrooms, Part 2.

 Using Photos in Language Classes, Part 1.
 “Photography takes an instant out of time, altering life by holding it still.”
 Dorothea Lange Visuals are useful and powerful tools to enhance the use of language, combining the images and the concepts they refer in the minds of the learners.
 Photos, as all visual images, also encourage the learners to predict and guess the story of the photo they are looking at.
 It is easy to bring the real world into the classroom and talk and discuss about it.